mahadebrana01/Customer_Behavior_Analysis/README.md

 # Customer_Behavior_Analysis
 Project on Analysis by Customer Behavior using python ,SQL , and Power BI.
-Here is a clean, professional, and recruiter-friendly README you can use or slightly customize for your project:

----

 # 📊 Data Analytics Project